run-house/runhouse/docs/tutorials/quick_start.rst

-Using Runhouse with only the OSS Python package is perfectly fine, but you can unlock some unique portability features by creating an (always free) `account <https://api.run.house/>`__ and saving down your secrets and/or resource metadata there.
+Using Runhouse with only the OSS Python package is perfectly fine, but you can unlock some unique portability features by creating an (always free) `account <https://api.run.house/>`__ and securely saving down your secrets and/or resource metadata there.

 Think of the OSS-package-only experience as akin to Microsoft Office, while creating an account will make your cloud resources sharable and accessible from anywhere like Google Docs.

-Some notes on security \* Our API servers only ever store light metadata about your resources (e.g. folder name, cloud provider, storage bucket, path).
-All actual data and compute stays inside your own cloud account and never hits our servers. \* Secrets are stored in `Hashicorp Vault <https://www.vaultproject.io/>`__ (an industry standard for secrets management), never on our API servers, and our APIs simply call into Vault’s APIs.
+Some notes on security

+* Our API servers only ever store light metadata about your resources (e.g. folder name, cloud provider, storage bucket, path).
+All actual data and compute stays inside your own cloud account and never hits our servers.

+* Secrets are stored in `Hashicorp Vault <https://www.vaultproject.io/>`__ (an industry standard for secrets management), never on our API servers, and our APIs simply call into Vault’s APIs.

 Getting Started Example
 -----------------------